esnssr/api-design-cph-cocoa/README.md

 This repository contains examples from a talk about API design in SwiftUI, demonstrating progressive disclosure and composable API patterns.
 Each example shows different approaches to designing SwiftUI component APIs.

+## Running the App

+Open the project in Xcode and run it (⌘R) to see all the examples in action.

 ## Examples

 ### View Styles